oskardudycz/event-driven.io/content/posts/2021-04-14--events_should_be_as_small_as_possible/index.en.md

 What if we extend the process by an additional event?
 What if we change the shape of events?
 For example, if the financial module does not know that we added the _ProductQuantityUpdated_ event, it might not be able to not generate the correct data for the invoice.

-**It gets demanding not only for others but also for us.** We can ignore other’s needs and provide breaking changes.
+**It gets demanding not only for others but also for us.** We can ignore other's needs and provide breaking changes.
 However, if we care for our product's success, then we need to develop coordination.
 Inform others about breaking changes, etc.

 **I suggest splitting events into Internal and External.** Internal are meaningful in the specific module context.
 External are understandable in the context of the entire system and overall business process.